25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }
 ```

-_Example_: Adding a Ref to a Class Component
+_Example:_ Adding a Ref to a Class Component

 - If we wanted to wrap the `CustomTextInput` above to simulate it being clicked immediately after mounting, we could use a ref to get access to the custom input and call its `focusTextInput` method manually: